blax-software/laravel-shop/docs/03-purchasing.md

-# Purchasing Products
+# Purchasing & Shopping Cart

 ## Setup

-First, add the `HasShoppingCapabilities` trait to your User model (or any model that should purchase products):
+Add the `HasShoppingCapabilities` trait to your User model (or any model that should be able to purchase products):

 ```php
 use Blax\Shop\Traits\HasShoppingCapabilities;